 So let’s get to it…

 Their Expectations – They expect to come up to the door, and with some minimal amount of difficulty, breach the door and enter your house.
 Once inside they will proceed to whatever room they feel is the target of most value.
-And in their mind, the term “value” might apply to your wife and daughter.
+And in their mind, the term “value” might apply to your wife and daughter, or food, or fuel, or valuables, or food.
 While doing so they will eliminate (i.e. kill) any resistance.
-It is your job to stop them from doing harm stopping them at all cost.
+It is your job to stop them from doing harm…stopping them at all cost.

 My suggestion is you already started to defeat them with the measures you’ve taken that I already outlined in my first two articles.
-They have seen –
+In their minds –

 a) They know they were observed approaching the house.